-Isaac B. Kardon, Ph.D. (孔适海博士) is senior fellow for China studies at the Carnegie Endowment for International Peace, where he researches, writes, and speaks on China’s maritime power and analyzes broad questions of geopolitical and geoeconomic risk.
-He advises senior leaders across government and industry
+Isaac B. Kardon, Ph.D. (孔适海博士) is senior fellow in the Asia Program at the Carnegie Endowment for International Peace, where he researches, writes, and speaks on China’s maritime power.
+He also advises senior leaders across government and industry on geopolitical and geoeconomic risk.

 His first book, China’s Law of the Sea: The New Rules of Maritime Order was published by Yale University Press in 2023 and has been reviewed in Foreign Affairs, The Economist, and Foreign Policy.